stepheneb/pitch-report/readme.md

 2. Click the "Debug" button.

 A tab-delimited report similar to the following is generated.
-Multiple tracks can be selected to generate one report with data from multiple trcks.
+Multiple tracks can be selected to generate one report with data from multiple tracks.

 ```
 project           Daddario-EJ15-extra-light-650mm-9070g